Nuvessa Prescribing Information

 Indications and Usage for Nuvessa

-Nuvessa is indicated in the treatment of bacterial vaginosis in non-pregnant women.
+Nuvessa is indicated for the treatment of bacterial vaginosis in females 12 years of age and older.

 Nuvessa Dosage and Administration